discordjs/guide/guide/preparations/setting-up-a-linter.md

 ### Installing a code editor

-First, you will need a proper text editor.
+First, you will need a proper code editor.
 Using Notepad and Notepad++ is discouraged, as they're inefficient for projects like these.
-If you are using either, it is highly reccommended to switch in order to save everyone lots of headaches and unecessary syntax questions.
+If you are using either, it is highly reccommended to switch in order to save everyone lots of headaches and unecessary syntax error questions.

 * Atom is user-friendly.
 If you want to get started quickly, this is the recommended pick.
 Click [here](https://atom.io/) to be taken to their website.
 * Visual Studio Code is a very powerful editor known for being fast.
 It supports a broad range of languages and comes with its own terminal.
 Click [here](https://code.visualstudio.com/) to be taken to their website.